 In June, Manheim Market Report (MMR) values saw above-average declines that were relatively consistent.
 Over the last four weeks, the Three-Year-Old Index declined an aggregate 3.8%.
-Over the month of June, daily MMR Retention, which is the average difference in price relative to the current MMR, averaged 98.4%, meaning market prices were below MMR values.
+Throughout the month of June, daily MMR Retention, which is the average difference in price relative to the current MMR, averaged 98.4%, meaning market prices were below MMR values.
 The average daily sales conversion rate declined to 52.2%, which was below normal for the time of year.
 For context, the daily sales conversion rate averaged 60.7% in June 2019.
 Conditions favored buyers all month, but supply remained limited.

 The major market segments saw seasonally adjusted prices that remained lower year over year in June.
 Compared to June 2022, pickups and vans lost less than the industry, at 6.6% and 8.5%, respectively.
-While sports cars fared the worst at 14.8% year-over-year, compact cars lost 12.6%, and midsize cars were off by 12.2%.
+While sports cars fared the worst at 14.8% year over year, compact cars lost 12.6%, and midsize cars were off by 12.2%.
 Compared to last month, all segments were down, with sports cars, luxury, vans, and SUVs off less than the industry.
 Compact and midsize cars lost the most, with declines of 6.6% and 6.7%, respectively.

 Used Retail Vehicle Sales Declined in June